 Telecom Italia reaches draft accord for former CEO Gubitosi to leave board - sources

+Gubitosi late on Thursday reached an accord with TIM's nomination committee over the terms of his departure, one of the two sources said.

+The agreement will be reviewed at a board meeting on Friday where Gubitosi will be absent, the source said.
+The former CEO is expected to step down as a director on Friday if the board signs off on the deal, the source added.

-Daily la Repubblica first reported news of the draft accord for Gubitosi's exit on its website.
+Daily la Repubblica first reported news of the draft accord on its website.

 ((agnieszka.flak@thomsonreuters.com; +39 06 8030 7754;))